anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

-Both of these stereotypes can be used to support very broad storage needs from: machine boot (via iSCSI), providing storage to the Cloud Platform Control and Management Planes, Platform Native (viz., Hypervisor Attached and Container Persistence storage, as defined in section :ref:`chapters/chapter03/Storage for Tenant Consumption`") and Application/VNF/CNF managed network storage.
+Both of these stereotypes can be used to support very broad storage needs from: machine boot (via iSCSI), providing storage to the Cloud Platform Control and Management Planes, Platform Native (viz., Hypervisor Attached and Container Persistence storage, as defined in section :ref:`chapters/chapter03:storage for tenant consumption`") and Application/VNF/CNF managed network storage.
 To provide this requires connectivity within the Cloud Infrastructure Underlay and Tenant Overlay networks.